raste/Wh-Space/README.md

 ### About

-Web application which graphically displays stellar systems and wormholes between them in the MMORPG (game) Eve Online ([http:/www.eveonline.com](http:/www.eveonline.com)).
+Web application which graphically displays stellar systems and wormholes between them in the MMORPG (game) [Eve Online](http:/www.eveonline.com).
 The map is based on information uploaded by the players.
 It also helps managing the income from operations in wormhole space.

 [http://wh-space.wiadvice.com/](http://wh-space.wiadvice.com/)